Do you think you have bedbugs? Bedbugs are a common problem in Vermont. It’s important to act quickly to keep any infestation from becoming worse.

 If a landlord contracts for services with a professional pest control applicator, then the applicator is required to leave an invoice with the landlord with:

 - EPA registration number

 - pest treated for, and

 As a tenant, you should ask for a product label and Safety Data Sheet to understand what types of chemicals are being used and what is needed to stay safe.

 If the bedbugs are only in your unit, you are responsible for extermination.
 Treatment by a qualified pest control professional can be very expensive.
-The new Vermont Emergency Rental Assistance Program (VERAP) may offer financial help to pay for treatment, if you meet certain eligibility requirements.
-Eligible tenants could get money to address unhealthy housing conditions.
 If you bring in a professional to exterminate, they may need to tell the landlord in order to do work in the building.